PFXF: Question & Answer

 Are Preferreds Sensitive to Interest Rate Changes?

-Preferred securities typically feature long-term maturities, typically greater than 30 years, or are even perpetual meaning they have no maturity.
-For this reason, preferred securities do exhibit some sensitivity to changes in interest rates.
+Preferred securities typically feature long-term maturities, typically greater than 30 years, or are even perpetual, meaning they have no maturity.
+For this reason, preferred securities exhibit some sensitivity to changes in interest rates.
 Notably, preferreds issued by financial companies tend to feature perpetual maturities more so than preferreds issued by non-financials.
-Excluding financial preferreds generally results in a lower portion of perpetual issues which may help lower overall maturity and reduce impact of interest rate changes.
-Additionally, the portion of a preferred portfolio that are callable or convertible and the timing of the call and conversion features can impact its interest rate sensitivity.
+Excluding financial preferreds generally results in a lower portion of perpetual issues which may help lower overall maturity and reduce the impact of interest rate changes.
+Additionally, the portion of a preferred portfolio that is callable or convertible and the timing of the call and conversion features can impact its interest rate sensitivity.

 Does PFXF Distribute Return of Capital?